alfredbaudisch/pardall_markdown/README.md

   cache_name: :content_cache,
   index_cache_name: :content_index_cache,

-  # Site name to be append into page titles, after the post or page title
-  site_name: "Pardall Markdown",

   # How often in ms the FileWatcher should check for
   # new or modified content in the `root_path:`?
   recheck_pending_file_events_interval: 10_000,